 The potential application areas of OPOs are very diverse.
 Some examples are:

-- Spectroscopy and many other scientific applications can profit from the ability of OPOs to cover very wide spectral regions, and to deliver outputs with narrow linewidth and high power.
+- Laser spectroscopy and many other scientific applications can profit from the ability of OPOs to cover very wide spectral regions, and to deliver outputs with narrow linewidth and high power.

-- A common military application is the generation of broadband high-power light in the 3–5-μm region for blinding heat-seeking missiles when they attack airplanes.
+- A common military application is the generation of broadband high-power light in the 3–5-μm region for blinding heat-seeking missiles when they attack airplanes (infrared countermeasures).

 - An OPO can be part of a high-power RGB source as used for, e.g., digital projection displays.

 Despite their amazing capabilities, as demonstrated in years of interesting research, optical parametric oscillators have so far found only limited use in commercial products.
 Some of the reasons for this are briefly discussed in the following:

 - Containing at least some pump laser and an OPO, and possibly a temperature-stabilized crystal oven, parametric oscillator systems are more complex than pure laser systems and correspondingly expensive.